Frequently Asked Questions about Writing for ChildrenHow is writing for kids different than writing for adults?

 Each week, you’ll create a brief response to the writing of your classmates, as they, in turn, will do for you.
 These are due anytime prior to midnight EST on Tuesday.

-These responses and your instructor’s feedback are gathered into a single convenient email which you receive on Thursday or Friday.
+These responses and your instructor’s feedback are shared during a weekly conference call, set with your schedule in mind.
 Instruction, feedback and supportive community combine to give you a dynamic growth experience.

 We don’t “critique” in this online writing course, because negative criticism closes off the very openness that allows good writing to flourish.
 In Writing for Children participants will support the strengths in each other’s writing and offer targeted feedback that answers questions such as: What was vivid about the writing?
 What held my attention?
 Where did my attention flag?
 What did I want to know more about?
 What wasn’t followed up on?